 How much deep sleep do you need?

-“There’s no real way to get too much deep sleep.
-Your body has its own natural drive for it, so once you meet that, the need will dissipate and you’ll just start going into REM and light sleep.”
+There’s no real way to get too much deep sleep.
+Your body has its own natural drive, so once you get the optimal amount of deep sleep for you, you’ll simply start going into REM and light sleep.